Category Archives: Self Confidence

 Posted on

-As we role into the Word Series of D1 NCAA softball there’s plenty of opportunity to watch elite athlete’s succeed and fail in the face of pressure.
-It’s make it or break it time; it’s win or go home.
-Athletes are facing some of the most difficult situations of their careers, everything is on the line, and they can taste that world series championship.
+As we enter the Women’s College World Series of D1 NCAA softball, there is plenty of opportunity to watch elite athletes succeed and fail in the face of pressure.
+It’s make-or-break time; it’s win or go home.
+Athletes are facing some of the most difficult situations of their careers—everything is on the line, and they can taste that World Series championship.

-An Article was recently published with the title: “How butterflies and TED talks boosted Georgia’s Alyssa DiCarol”.
-The article sheds lights on the pressures faced by successful athletes and how they effectively keep them at bay.
+An article was recently published with the title: “How Butterflies and TED Talks Boosted Georgia’s Alyssa DiCarlo.”
+The article sheds light on the pressures faced by successful athletes and how they effectively keep them at bay.
 (Read it here: 2019 NCAA softball tournament: How butterflies and TED Talks boosted Georgia’s Alyssa DiCarlo)

-In the article DiCarol is also quoted with commenting on how her mental game has helped her succeed; “Being mentally tough,” she said, “keeping your emotions at bay is something I’ve had to work on a lot.”
-The mental game is often over looked, especially by coaches of youth athletes.
-They don’t have the training or the experience to teach young athletes how to use their mind to excel.
-Even more important than excelling, having an effective mental game can help athletes of all ages experience more joy while playing the game.
-Having the tools to deal with the high pressure demands that come with being an athlete keeps the negative emotions at bay and allows more room for the positive ones to flourish.
+In the article, DiCarlo is also quoted commenting on how her mental game has helped her succeed: “Being mentally tough,” she said, “keeping your emotions at bay is something I’ve had to work on a lot.”
+The mental game is often overlooked, especially by coaches of youth athletes.
+They may not have the training or experience to teach young athletes how to utilize their minds to excel.
+However, having an effective mental game is even more important than excelling; it can help athletes of all ages experience more joy while playing the game.
+Equipping athletes with the tools to deal with the high-pressure demands that come with being a competitor helps keep negative emotions at bay and allows more room for the positive ones to flourish.

 But He Didn’t Get a Hit…